-It is important that you go in depth on these issues as this will help them to identify the direction best suited for treating your tinnitus.
+It is important that you describe in detail any issues you are facing to help them identify the direction best suited for treating your tinnitus.
 In addition to a consultation, many tinnitus experts will ask you to fill out a questionnaire in order to more clearly understand how your tinnitus is affecting you.